 In 1781, C.P.E.
 Bach sold his Silbermann clavichord to Dietrich Ewald von Grotthuss.
 To mark the sale, Bach wrote a ‘farewell’ rondo, Abschied von meinem Silbermannischen Claviere.
-This work makes extensive use of ‘bebung’, an expressive feature of the clavichord that allows the player to vary the pitch of a note by varying the pressure of a finger on a key.
-Bebung is thus a curative method of prolongation - a way of modulating the bloom and decay of a tone.
+Bach’s rondo makes extensive use of bebung, an expressive feature of the clavichord that allows the player to vary the pitch of a note by varying the pressure of a finger on a key.
+Bebung can therefore be seen as a curative method of prolongation––a way of modulating the bloom and decay of a tone.

-Vanishing Points (2017) is based on an analysis of Bach’s Abschied.
-Certain sounds are distributed through the mobile devices of audience members, using web audio technology IRCAM/CoSiMa Nü Soundworks.
-This transition from the domain of fixed loudspeakers to mobile devices makes another kind of bebung, marked by a change in frequency response and accordingly, by the modulation of electronic sound as it is distributed to individual listening spaces.
+Vanishing Points (2017) was composed from an analysis of Bach’s Abschied, with particular reference to the notes accorded a bebung marking in Bach’s score.
+Electronic sounds are distributed live through the mobile devices of audience members, using the web audio technology developed at IRCAM (CoSiMa Nü Soundworks).
+This transition from the domain of fixed loudspeakers to mobile devices makes another kind of bebung, which is marked by a change in frequency response and accordingly, by the modulation of electronic sound as it is distributed to individual listening spaces.

 (from a live recording at Sonorities Festival, Belfast, 2018)